Insurance Coverage for Drug and Alcohol Rehab Treatment

-The Affordable Care Act (ACA) lists drug or alcohol addiction services as 1 of 10 categories of essential health benefits, which means that any insurance sold on the Health Insurance Marketplace must cover treatment.1 Insurance companies are required to cover certain basic health services, which include the treatment of mental and behavioral health conditions as well as substance use disorders (SUDs).
-Additionally, the Mental Health Parity and Addiction Equity Act (MHPAEA) ensures that all private insurance plans cover substance abuse treatment to the same degree that they cover other medical issues, so you can expect equal levels of coverage for both.2
+If you have the question in mind “does insurance cover rehab?”, the short answer is yes.
+Private rehabilitation treatment for drug and alcohol addiction is typically covered by health insurance.
+The Affordable Care Act (ACA) lists drug or alcohol addiction services as 1 of 10 categories of essential health benefits, which means that any insurance sold on the Health Insurance Marketplace must cover addiction treatment.1 Insurance companies are required to cover certain basic health services, which include the treatment of mental and behavioral health conditions as well as substance use disorders (SUDs).
+Additionally, the Mental Health Parity and Addiction Equity Act (MHPAEA) ensures that all private health insurance plans cover substance abuse rehab and treatment to the same degree that they cover other medical issues, so you can expect equal levels of coverage for both.2

-In addition, insurance companies cannot deny coverage for any pre-existing conditions, including SUDs.3 This means that you can apply for insurance coverage regardless of what stage of recovery you are in.
-Insurance can help dramatically reduce what you might otherwise have to pay for detox and substance abuse treatment.
+In addition, insurance companies cannot deny coverage for any pre-existing conditions, including substance use and dual diagnosis disorders.3 This means that you can apply for health insurance coverage regardless of what stage of recovery you are in.
+Insurance can help dramatically reduce what you might otherwise have to pay for detox, inpatient or outpatient substance abuse treatment.

 Looking for information about insurance and what it covers?
 Check out these pages.